tahiyar7/Langchain/README.md

 # Challenges:

-It seems there have been significant changes in the OpenAI Python library (openai) that affect how certain functionalities, such as openai.Embedding, are accessed.
+It seems there have been significant changes in the OpenAI Python library (openai) that affect how certain functionalities :trident: , such as openai.Embedding, are accessed.
 There are error message indicates that the method openai.Embedding is no longer supported in version 1.0.0 and higher of the openai library.

 # Project 2: